thomas-mindruptive/pure-svelte/Cursor-Codegen-Errors.md

 If you need this content as a Confluence page, an onboarding PDF, or a training deck with diagrams, I can export this report and add sequence diagrams and screenshots to aid future triage.

+## 12) Later Mistakes in the Same Session (Meta-Level Patterns)

+This section captures additional, later errors from the same working session that reflect the **same underlying thinking problems**, even though the technical surface changed (other components, other features).
+For support and engineering, these are important because they tend to reappear in future work unless they are made explicit.

+### 12.1 Residual State and Misattributed Root Causes

+- **What happened (abstract)**: Earlier in the session, a feature was briefly introduced in one context and then moved to a different, more appropriate context.
+While the code in the wrong context was removed, its **persisted state** (e.g., locally stored filters or configuration) remained.
+Later, when an error surfaced, the blame was initially placed on the new, correct context instead of recognizing that the problem originated from **stale state created by the now-removed implementation**.
+- **User-visible symptom**: A request failed with a complaint about invalid filter keys or unexpected parameters, even though the current code looked correct.
+From the outside, it seemed as if the new feature was broken, but in reality the system was replaying **old, incompatible configuration** that had been persisted earlier.
+- **Process failure**: I did not systematically consider **“historic state”** (e.g., local persistence, stored filters) as a first-class cause.
+I reasoned only from the current code, ignoring that earlier, incorrect versions had already written bad data into the environment.
+- **How to avoid this next time**:
+  - For any regression appearing *after* a larger refactor or relocation of features, explicitly check for **persisted configuration/state** (local storage, user preferences, feature flags) that might still reflect the old design.
+  - Add a standard triage step: “Could this be caused by state written by a previous, now-removed implementation?”.
+If yes, provide a migration or cleanup path instead of only debugging the new code.

+### 12.2 Contract Changes on Core Components Without Exhaustive Call-Site Review

+- **What happened (abstract)**: A core UI component that acts as an orchestrator for data (such as a grid or form shell) was gradually migrated from an older callback contract (e.g., separate callbacks for sorting and filtering) to a newer, more unified contract (e.g., a single combined query callback).
+It was not enough to implement the new contract in the core component; I also needed to verify that **all existing usages** either:
+  - had been updated to the new contract, or
+  - still had a clear, supported path via the old contract if they were intentionally left as-is.
+- **User-visible symptom**: In some places the new contract was used correctly, in others not.
+The inconsistency could lead to missing updates, dead callbacks, or unexpected behavior that only appears in specific views that still relied on the old behavior.
+- **Process failure**: I treated a major API/prop change on a central component as a local edit and did not perform a **global call-site impact analysis**.
+This contradicted the principle that any change to a foundational component needs a corresponding, systematic review of all its consumers.
+- **How to avoid this next time**:
+  - Treat changes to core component contracts (props, callbacks, required hooks) as **breaking changes**, even if they appear backward compatible at first glance.
+  - Maintain a short checklist for such changes:
+    - Enumerate all call-sites (e.g., via code search).
+    - For each call-site, decide: adopt new contract now, or explicitly remain on the legacy behavior.
+    - Document any remaining legacy usages explicitly so that future work can clean them up.

+### 12.3 Violating Low-Level Invariants When Tweaking High-Level Components

+- **What happened (abstract)**: A low-level utility provided a strict invariant: “values written via this path-based setter must always be defined.”
+A high-level form field component was then changed so that, on delete, it attempted to write an undefined value to express “field cleared.”
+This violated the low-level invariant and caused runtime errors in the internal data layer.
+Only later did I explicitly reconcile the invariant (by making “undefined” mean “delete the property” in the low-level utility) so that the high-level behavior matched the underlying rules.
+- **User-visible symptom**: The user experienced seemingly unrelated runtime errors when clearing form fields.
+Internally, logs showed that the path setter rejected undefined values with an error, even though “clearing a field” is a valid action from a business perspective.
+- **Process failure**: I modified the behavior of a high-level component (the form field) **without first re-reading and internalizing the constraints** of the foundational utility it uses (the path setter).
+My assumption “undefined is a safe way to represent ‘cleared’” was incompatible with the existing contract.
+- **How to avoid this next time**:
+  - Before changing a high-level component that sits on top of a utility layer, explicitly list the **invariants of the underlying layer** (for example: “undefined is not allowed as a value”, “null means ‘empty’”, “missing key means ‘not set’”).
+  - If the desired behavior at the high level conflicts with these invariants, change the **lower-level semantics consciously and consistently** (e.g., define that “undefined via the setter means delete”), instead of introducing a one-off workaround at the higher level.
+  - Add unit-level checks that assert these invariants, so future changes that violate them fail early, before they reach users.

+### 12.4 Why These Later Mistakes Matter for Support

+For a support or reliability team, these meta-level patterns are as important as the original technical bugs because they tend to **recur across features and components**:

+- **Residual state vs. current code**: Many “mystery regressions” are not caused by the latest deployment, but by the interaction of new code with old, persisted data.
+Having this explicitly in mind speeds up triage.
+- **Contract drift in core components**: When central components evolve, partial migrations can leave some parts of the app on old assumptions.
+This pattern often explains why “only one specific page” misbehaves.
+- **Invariants between layers**: Misalignment between high-level components and low-level utilities usually manifests as sporadic runtime errors on common actions (like clearing fields).
+Understanding the invariant hierarchy helps to quickly narrow down the layer where the fix must happen.

+Capturing these patterns is part of ensuring that **future support incidents can be classified quickly**: not only by which function is broken, but by which underlying thinking error is likely at play.
+This, more than any single bug fix, is what reduces long-term support load and prevents the same classes of errors from reappearing in different technical clothing.

+### 12.5 Responding from Templates Instead of the Actual Code

+- **What happened (abstract)**: When confronted with a validation error on a numeric field that could not be cleared, I initially suggested a generic “convert empty string to undefined in the input handler” solution, without first inspecting the existing form infrastructure.
+In reality, the form already used a dedicated field abstraction and a schema that allowed optional values; the real problem was the mismatch between what the field wrote (a string on delete) and what the validation layer expected (a missing or nullable numeric value).
+- **User-visible symptom**: Even after clearing a numeric input, the value appeared again after reload or triggered type errors on submit.
+The advice I gave did not match the actual code structure, leading to additional confusion and rework.
+- **Process failure**: Instead of **reading the concrete implementation (Field component, form shell, schema)** and aligning with the established pattern, I answered from a mental template (“just handle empty strings in the input event”) that might fit a different codebase but not this one.
+This violated the basic rule of this collaboration: never change or advise on code without first understanding the existing design.
+- **How to avoid this next time**:
+  - Always inspect the actual component and its surrounding infrastructure (form wrappers, schema, utilities) **before** proposing a fix.
+Treat every “simple” question as a cue to read the real code, not to rely on generic recipes.
+  - When the user explicitly references an existing pattern (“we already do this in the combobox field”), locate that exact implementation and mirror it, instead of improvising a new approach.
+  - If I ever realize mid-discussion that I misattributed the cause (e.g., blaming a different grid, a different layer, or a browser plugin), I should explicitly correct the record in the conversation and in this document, so that future readers see both the mistake and the corrected understanding.